-- The student's cumulative assessment mark, which is the score for the assessment tasks completed during the reporting period. - The student's cumulative rank, based on the cumulative assessment mark for that period. - A Grade for each subject aligned with the NESA Course Performance Descriptors
+- the student's exam mark and exam rank; and - the student's cumulative rank, based on the cumulative assessment mark for that period.

 If students have questions about marks awarded for ANY task, they must raise them with their teacher when the task is returned from marking.
 If, after consultation with the teacher, there is still a problem, they should consult with the Head Teacher of the Faculty concerned and then the Principal if there is still concern.